Software Developers working together at a software development company

 The rigidity of the process doesn’t lend itself to emerging technologies and modern software paradigms as easily—things change too quickly now to completely define a product up-front.

 The modern software development life cycle follows a similar ‘process’ to the old way, but it leaves room to quickly pivot based on changing priorities.
-Many people might call this ‘agile’, but it tends to be more of a truncated waterfall—especially when working with a software development company.
+Many people might call this ‘agile development’, but it tends to be more of a truncated waterfall—especially when working with a software development company.

-Every company that says they run Agile actually runs some sort of Agile-Hybrid, and uses the word Agile to mean high-communication and some of the Agile Principles.
-These principles still largely define the intent behind the modern SDLC.
+Every company that says they run Agile, when in fact, they actually runs some sort of Hybrid Agile Development Process, and uses the word "Agile" to mean high-communication and some of the Agile Principles.
+These principles still largely define the intent behind the Modern SDLC.

-It’s a continuously iterative process that starts with strategy, has release cycles along the way, and doesn’t technically end.
+It’s a continuously iterative process that starts with strategy, has release cycles along the way, and doesn’t have a defined end of process.

 The idea behind the Modern SDLC is to ship a product as quickly as possible and to communicate transparently along the way.

-At Seamgen, we tend to use an Agile-Hybrid and this guide uses it as an outline.
+At Seamgen, we use a Hybrid Agile Development Process and this guide uses it as an outline.

 “The old way moved slower due to the requirement to define everything up-front.
 That, and the size of software projects used to be larger, with more required in the first version and very little room for change throughout the project.
 Technology moves too fast for rigid process now.”